MicrosoftDocs/dynamics-365-fraud-protection/content/labels-api.md

 # Labels API

 The labels API enables you to send fraud or non-fraud signal to Microsoft Dynamics 365 Fraud Protection.
-This data will be used in model training, model performance evaluation and reports. .
+This data will be used in model training, model performance evaluation, and reporting.
 This is a general API to label any assessment event using either individual transaction/event id or entities like user or payment instrument.

 ## Common label scenarios for Transaction (Purchase/Signup/LogIn/GenericEvent)